19hours/sg-statutes/Acts/Electricity Act.md

 (g) operate any wholesale electricity market.

-(2) No transmission licensee or market support services licensee shall be granted an electricity licence to carry out any activity other than the transmission of electricity or the provision of market support services, respectively.
+(2) No transmission licensee, transmission agent licensee or market support services licensee shall be granted an electricity licence to carry out any activity other than the transmission of electricity, the transmitting of electricity for or on behalf of a transmission licensee or the provision of market support services, respectively.

+[18/2006 wef 01/05/2006]

 (3) A gas transporter under the Gas Act (Cap.
 116A) shall not be granted an electricity licence under subsection (1)(a), (c), (d) or (f).